MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-how-to.md

 Statistics panel per single attributes uses the same aggregation as Process map - aggregates the results per attribute value.
 If you have resource - user attribute in Statistic panel you are able to see result per each ​user occurred in actual view.

-Minit desktop application display aggregated results in three main categories:
+Minit displays aggregated results in three main categories:

 - **Single result:** Usually single global value per actual data set, for example, number of cases.
 Input is whole data set and output is single result.